 How does it work?

-The seven-week course draws on a combination of regular webinars and discussions with all participants, as well as independent work time.
-During the course, participants will develop (individually or in small groups) their own climate-informed adaptation project plan or proposal.
+The seven-week training draws on a combination of regular webinars and discussions with all participants, as well as independent work time.
+During the training, participants will develop (individually or in small groups) their own climate-informed adaptation project plan or proposal.

 Who should participate?

 This training is designed for any natural resources professionals working in forests and associated ecosystems, including foresters, natural resource managers, and consultants working on public, tribal, and private lands.
 Professionals providing Extension, service forestry, or technical assistance to foresters and woodland owners are also encouraged to participate.
-The course is designed to be effective for motivated individuals as well as small groups (max 4-5 recommended), which allows for greater discussion and generating ideas.
+The training is designed to be effective for motivated individuals as well as small groups (max 4-5 recommended), which allows for greater discussion and generating ideas.
+Find real-world adaptation planning examples with a focus on natural resources, recreation, wildlife, coastal or agriculture developed in previous training courses and workshops.

 How much time is required?

 There are seven live course sessions of approximately 90 minutes each.
 In addition, Adaptation Workbook steps are assigned as homework for the intervening days between live sessions, and are generally expected to take 2-4 hours each.
-Expect to commit between 25 and 30 hours for the entire course.
+Expect to commit between 25 and 30 hours for the entire training period.
+The training syllabus provides an estimate of time required for each step of the Adaptation Workbook to help with time management.

 What does it cost?